 - In any other case the day on which the agreement is made.

 The charge applies equally to written and oral agreements.

-Under FA86/S86 (4), SDRT is chargeable regardless of whether the agreement is made in the UK and whether any party to the agreement is located or resident in the UK.
+Under FA86/S86 (4), SDRT is chargeable regardless of whether the agreement is made or effected in the UK and whether any party to the agreement is located or resident in the UK.